cavillier/NousInnovonsPlatform/README.md

         };
         firebase.initializeApp(config);

-Upload the code from your computer on firebae:
+C) Upload the code from your computer on firebae:

 4. Create a directory for your platform